 TO MAKE SWISS BUTTERCREAM YOU NEED

-- Stand Mixer
+- Stand Mixer or Handheld

-- Measuring Cups
+- Measuring Spoons

-This post contains affiliate links that earn me a small commission, at no cost to you.
+This post contains Amazon affiliate links that earn me a small commission, at no cost to you.
 I only recommend products that I use and love.
 Learn more about my affiliate policy here.